uscensusbureau/citysdk/_pages/examples/mapbox-choropleth.md

 ## Adding the Vector tiles

-Census Bureau provides vector tiles via [ArcGIS REST Services](https://gis-server.data.census.gov/arcgis/rest/services/Hosted){:target="\_blank"} for various years and geographic levels.
+Census Bureau provides vector tiles via ArcGIS REST Services for various years and geographic levels.

-To locate the vector layer we want first find the year then the geography level id.
-So for 2017 and county level we can look for
+Currently the directory for the available services is disabled, but you can use the mapdata API to find your vector layers. [`https://data.census.gov/api/mapdata?vintage=2019`](https://data.census.gov/api/mapdata?vintage=2019){:target="\_blank"}.
+Modify the vintage year to match your query.

-`2017` and `050` using find in your browser.
+To locate the vector layer look for your geography level id or geography name.
+So for county level we can look for `VT_2019_050` using find (ctrl + f) in your browser, or look for where `displayName:County`.

 Here are a few geographic level ids for common levels: